 “Although I began my career as an attorney, I’m glad I didn’t make myself stay in that box.
 I dabbled in many areas—taking on part-time roles in TV, publishing, real estate, retail sales, substitute teaching, and more.
 When I was blindsided by divorce, and alimony didn’t cover all my expenses, I could build on many different experiences to find flexwork and support my family.
 Ironically, I’ve now come full circle after many reinventions to practice law again.
 Had I told myself I could only be an attorney, I never would have had so many interesting experiences, which will now give me different perspectives and insights for my entrepreneurial practice.”

-Wondering what your next step should be toward flexible work?
+Wondering what your next step should be toward a flexible job?

 Leap out of your comfort zone.
 An array of skills are used at every company in every industry.
 Lots of employers value the fresh perspectives from professionals who haven’t toiled in their trade day in and day out.
 The trick is to get out of your own head and do what I call “networking research”.
 Allow yourself a period of networking not to find specific jobs…but to do the research that will show you many jobs that need your skill set.
 Contact professionals in your inner circle and then make your outer circle wider and wider through LinkedIn.
 Have three or four very specific questions that you ask via email or in 15-minute conversations by phone.